Authentication Error Occurred? Here Are 10 Proven Fixes

 Perhaps, you might connect to a WiFi with a similar name.
-There are good chances that some users do not modify their WiFi network name and possibly, your neighbour may have the same WiFi network, service provider.
+There are good chances that some users do not modify their WiFi network name and possibly, your neighbor may have the same WiFi network, service provider.
 Therefore, ensure you connect to the correct WiFi network.

-One of the easiest ways to fix authentication problem of Wifi is to reset the network.
+One of the easiest ways to fix the authentication problem of Wifi is to reset the network.
 To do this, you would be required to forget the respective network first and then connect to it again.
 This can be done by simply following these steps.

 1. Firstly, you need to forget a Wifi network.
 To do it, go to your phone’s Settings > WiFi and network.
-From here, you can see a list of all the Wifi hotspots that your phone connect to.
+From here, you can see a list of all the Wifi hotspots that your phone connects to.
 Select the network you wish to forget.

 2. When you would select a network, it will provide the basic information related to it.
 Just tap on the “Forget” button and agree to the pop-up message.
 This will erase the network’s information from your device.

-3. Afterwards, turn on your Wifi again and tap to the network you wish to connect to.
+3. Afterward, turn on your Wifi again and tap to the network you wish to connect to.
 Simply provide the credentials and tap on the “Connect” button to reestablish the connection.
 This way, you can reset the network successfully.

 Modify network connection

-If the above solution won’t work, then you would be required to walk an extra mile to fix Samsung Wifi problem.
+If the above solution won’t work, then you would be required to walk the extra mile to fix the Samsung Wifi problem.
 After you reset a network connection, if still getting issues regarding the authentication of the network, you need to modify the connection.
 In this technique, you will be changing the IP settings on your phone to alter the way it establishes a secure connection.
 You can do it by following these steps.

 1. To start with, visit your phone’s Settings and open the Wifi page.